gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/extending.md

 ## Build your own modules

-If Gruntwork doesn't have existing modules for the AWS services that you are trying to deploy, you can always [create your own modules](https://developer.hashicorp.com/terraform/language/modules/develop), compose them into your on bespoke services and add them to your Reference Architecture.
+If Gruntwork doesn't have existing modules for the AWS services that you are trying to deploy, you can always [create and deploy your own modules](/iac/getting-started/deploying-a-module), compose them into your on bespoke services and add them to your Reference Architecture.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "49e0798be7c5082b7635d552d7d049b2"
+  "hash": "da86a094744c91c8846ed628df436b72"
 }
 ##DOCS-SOURCER-END -->